Preparing for ITSM Tool Implementation

-This is basically your organisation and your Infrastructure.
-These may seem to be different areas but ultimately they form the backbone of your organisation and against which you will log events – and in which format you will want to see outputs.
+This is basically your organization and your Infrastructure.
+These may seem to be different areas but ultimately they form the backbone of your organization and against which you will log events – and in which format you will want to see outputs.
 This includes:

 - People / IT teams / user departments / projects

 - Sites / buildings / rooms / workspaces

 - Regions / geographies

 - Configuration Items (CIs) – assets, hardware, software, infrastructure, applications (generic and specific)